romi/romi-robots-docs/docs/Scanner/developer/git_workflow.md

 git push origin :my_branch  # delete development branch on origin
 ```
 !!! note
-    `git branch -a` lists all the local branches first (with the current branch in green), followed by the remote-tracking branches in red.
+    `git branch -a` lists all the local branches first (with the current branch in green), followed by the remote-tracking branches in red. `git branch` only lists your local branches.

 ## Revert a commit
 You can revert the last commit with: